 you'll end up migrating to Mojave whether you were ready or not.

 Check MacInTouch for the latest status.
-As of 10/01/18 it reports problems with

 Other users have reported problems installing Mojave, or network failures after installation.

 If you have an old Mac Pro, you must turn off FileVault disk encryption.